mprestin77/AssignBackupPolicy-fn/README.md

 ## Authenticate to OCIR registry

-Generate [Auth Token](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) and log into the Registry using the Auth Token as your password.
+Generate [Auth Token](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) and log into the Registry using the Auth Token as your password as described in [Logging OCI Registry](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionslogintoocir.htm).
 As an example I am using for phx for us-phoenix-1 region
 ```
 docker login -u '<tenancy-namespace>/<domain-name>/<user-name>' phx.ocir.io
 ```